This Gluten Free Apple Crumb Pie is loaded with juicy apples hiding underneath a cobblestone crumble topping for a crunchy spin on apple pie.

 TO ASSEMBLE:

-- Remove crust from refrigerator and scoop cooled filling into crust.
-With your hands, break apart the crumbs and disperse them over the top of the apples to cover.
-You may or may not use all of the crumbs (any leftover can be frozen and used for other pies or even coffee cakes).
+- Scoop cooled apple filling into parbaked crust.
+With your hands, break apart the crumbs and disperse all but about 1 cup of them over the top of the apples to cover.

 I’m wanting to make this pie ahead and freeze it for some gluten-free kids at our youth camp.
 Would you recommend assembling it and freezing it unbaked to bake later at the camp?
 Or baking first & then freezing it?